strongloop-community/vagrant-strongnode/README.md

-#StrongNode on Vagrant, Ubuntu precise 64 VirtualBox
+#StrongNode on Vagrant

 ![image](http://www.vagrantup.com/images/logo_vagrant-81478652.png)

-###Why Vagrant is great for more that just Sys Ops
+###Vagrant is great for more that just Sysops admins

 Vagrant provides easy to configure, reproducible, and portable work environment.
 Vagrant machines are simple to use and easy to share.